FC Argeș Pitești (men's basketball): 2013–2014

-In the season: 2013–2014, BCM U Pitești qualified in the Final Four of the Romanian Cup after beating U Mobitelco Cluj Napoca in the quarter-finals but they lost in the semi-finals against CSM Oradea and against CSU Ploiești in the bronze medal game.
+In the 2013–14 season, BCM U Pitești qualified for the Final Four of the Romanian Cup after defeating U Mobitelco Cluj-Napoca in the quarter-finals.
+The team was eliminated by CSM Oradea in the semi-finals and later lost to CSU Ploiești in the third-place game.

-After the regular season end, the team finished on 6th place and went to play with BC Mureș in the Play-Offs.
-BCM U Pitești lost the series with 3–1.
+Following the regular season, BCM U Pitești finished sixth and qualified for the playoffs, where the team faced BC Mureș in the quarter-finals.
+BCM U Pitești lost the series 3–1.

 2014–2015

-In the season: 2014–2015, BCM U Pitești qualified for the second consecutive year in the Final Four of the Romanian Cup and they finished 3rd after losing against future winner BC Timișoara and won against CSU Sibiu in the small final.
-In the regular season, the team finished in 5th place but they lost the Play-Off series in the quarter-finals against CS Energia Târgu Jiu with a final score: 3–0.
+In the 2014–15 season, BCM U Pitești reached the Final Four of the Romanian Cup for the second consecutive year.
+The team finished third after losing to eventual winners BC Timișoara in the semi-finals and defeating CSU Sibiu in the third-place game.

+In the regular season, BCM U Pitești finished fifth but was eliminated in the playoff quarter-finals by CS Energia Târgu Jiu, losing the series 3–0.

 2015–2016

-In the season: 2015–2016, Pitești reached the quarter-finals of the Romanian Cup but they lost against future winners U BT Cluj Napoca after a last-second point scored.
-In the regular season they finished on 9th place and didn't qualify for the Play-Offs (Pitești had a 3-point penalty due to a violation regarding the second team a year before).
+In the 2015–16 season, Pitești reached the quarter-finals of the Romanian Cup, where the team was eliminated by eventual winners U BT Cluj-Napoca following a last-second basket.

+In the regular season, Pitești finished ninth and failed to qualify for the playoffs after receiving a three-point deduction due to a violation involving the club's second team during the previous season.

 2016–2017

-In the season: 2016–2017, Pitești reached the quarter-finals of the Play-Off but they lost against Steaua CSM Bucharest after a 3–0 series.
-In the Romanian Cup they lost in the first round against SCM U Craiova.
+In the 2016–17 season, Pitești reached the playoff quarter-finals, where the team was eliminated by Steaua CSM Bucharest after losing the series 3–0.
+In the Romanian Cup, Pitești was eliminated in the first round by SCM U Craiova.